AMSAT-NA/PacSatFSKBoard/NOTES.md

 6V.
 The LNA and PA will take around 7V.
 Maybe a zener diode, buck regulator?
 Maybe it doesn't matter?

-Make all the U.FL connectors DNP and only add them when they are needed.

 The chosen LNA (QPL9547) has very good specs (a NF of .3dB) but draws a lot of current (50ma).
 Other possible options are Guerrilla RF GRF2374, GRF4001, Skyworks LNAs (SKY67150-396LF, SKY67183-396LF,